-The Company has been awarded BBB credit rating for its bank credit facilities by CRISIL that indicates a stable outlook for the Company.
+The Company has been awarded CRISIL BBB/Positive credit rating for its bank credit facilities by CRISIL.
 As regards the short-term facility provided by the bank, the Company has been awarded the credit rating of A3+.

 The details on credit rating is also available on the website of the Company in the Investor Relations section and can be accessed at https://singerindia.net/investor-relations/intimations-stock-exchange/